oppia/oppia/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to creating a positive environment
 include:

-* Being available to help other other contributors.
+* Being available to help other contributors.
 * Being respectful of differing viewpoints and experiences.
 * Focusing on teaching-oriented communication so that each contributor gets a chance to learn and grow.
 * Focusing on what is best for the Oppia community.
 * Gracefully accepting constructive criticism.
 * Showing empathy towards other community members.
-* Using welcoming and inclusive language for all.
+* Using welcoming and inclusive language.

 Examples of unacceptable behavior by participants include: